'Terrified' resident tells Kesgrave shooting trial that boy 'pointed gun at me'

 - 2 Child rapist who took photographs of abuse is jailed for 15 years

+- 10 Do you live in these areas where there were almost zero Covid cases last week?

-Taking the stand on Friday, Mr Fay was asked by prosecutor Riel Karmy Jones QC what he felt at the time.
+Taking the stand on Friday, the witness was asked by prosecutor Riel Karmy Jones QC what he felt at the time.

 He answered: "I was scared.
 I was frightened.